Pondidum/Conifer/Readme.md

 	}

 ### .DontStripVerbPrefixes()
-Leaves the method name in tact:
+Leaves the method name in tact.

 	[Fact]
 	public void When_the_method_has_known_prefix_and_prefix_stripping_is_disabled()